Alpins method

 The Alpins Method uses vector mathematics to determine a goal for astigmatism correction and analyze factors involved if treatment fails to reach that goal.
 The method can also be used to refine surgical techniques or correct laser settings in future procedures.
-The Alpins Method is one of the “more sophisticated” approaches in analyzing surgical results.

 Background

-In the early 1990s, astigmatism analysis and treatment applied to laser modalities was inconsistent, and did not assess the success of the results or the extent to which surgical goals had been achieved.
+In the early 1990s, astigmatism analysis and treatment applied to laser modalities was inconsistent and did not assess the success of the results or the extent to which surgical goals had been achieved.
 The advent of excimer laser technology (e.g., laser-assisted in situ keratomileusis, or LASIK) also introduced a conundrum between incisional and ablation techniques; specifically, should treatment be planned according to refractive cylinder values as introduced with laser refractive surgery, or corneal astigmatism parameters as had been customary with incisional surgery.

-In providing a coherent basis for reporting astigmatism results, the Alpins Method became the standard in the major ophthalmology journals, accepted worldwide for studies that include refraction and corneal astigmatism measurements.
+Developed by Australian ophthalmologist Noel Alpins and introduced in 1993, the Alpins Method provides a coherent basis for reporting astigmatism results, and on this basis became the standard in the major ophthalmology journals, and was accepted worldwide for studies that include refraction and corneal astigmatism measurements.
 The method provides a consistent, logical approach to quantifying and comparing the success of various refractive surgical procedures, and refining/planning surgery to achieve even better results, both in individuals and groups of individuals receiving refractive surgery.